giacomov/giacomov.github.io/_posts/2018-04-24-Bias-in-profile-poisson-likelihood.md

-# Bias in the profile Poisson likelihood
+# When the profile likelihood breaks down

 > You can find an interactive version of this Jupyter notebook in my [github](https://github.com/giacomov/giacomov.github.io/tree/master/notebooks)